 Lauren approaches every case with an attention to detail.
 She works tirelessly for her clients and understands the importance of frequent and timely communication, always explaining the process to keep them as informed as possible.

-- Successfully represented family law clients in dozens of temporary orders hearings and final trials (solo);
+- Successfully represented clients in dozens of contested hearings and final trials

-- Successfully represented clients in dozens of mediations in both family law and insurance defense (solo);
+- Successfully represented clients in dozens of alternative dispute resolutions, including mediations and arbitrations;

-- Authored, argued and won 5 summary judgment motions in Texas state court on behalf of large corporate clients in negligence cases (100% success rate);
+- Authored, argued and won multiple summary judgment motions in Texas State Courts and Federal Courts on behalf of large corporations and small business owners in personal injury lawsuits;

-- Defended numerous Fortune 500 companies in first-party and third-party lawsuits, including McDonald’s Corporation, Allstate and USAA; and
+- Defended numerous Fortune 500 companies in first-party and third-party lawsuits.

 - Baylor University School of Law (J.D., 2013)